Dealer Services and Licensing

 - List of all franchises

-- Sample of your MCO (Manufacturer’s Certificate of Origin)
+- Copy of your sample MCO (Manufacturer’s Certificate of Origin) front and back

 - Product brochure

 - Notice of intention, if a franchisor intends to establish an additional new motor vehicle dealership within a 10-mile area in a community where a same line/make dealer is established.
 A 20 mile area is used in counties where the population is less than 200,000.

 A written agreement or certificate of appointment need not be filed for each franchised dealer if the manufacturer or distributor uses the identical basic agreement for all of its franchised dealers and has filed a blanket agreement.